AAUW International Fellowship 2020/2021 for Women, Masters & Doctoral program in USA

 - Intend to devote herself full-time to the proposed academic plan during the fellowship year

 - Intend to return to her home country to pursue a professional career

 - Be proficient in English.
-Unless the applicant can verify that her native language is English, that she received her secondary diploma or undergraduate degree from an English-speaking institution, or that she will have completed one semester of full-time study in her discipline at an English-speaking college or university between October 2015 and September 30, 2017 (transcript required for validation), she must upload a recent ETS TOEFL* (Test of English as a Foreign Language) score (no older than December 2015).
+Unless the applicant can verify that her native language is English (written statement required), that she received her secondary diploma or undergraduate degree from an English-speaking institution (transcript required), or that she will have completed one semester of full-time study in her discipline at an English-speaking college or university between November 2017 and November 2019 (transcript required), she must upload a recent ETS TOEFL (Test of English as a Foreign Language) score (no older than November 2017).
 Institutional TOEFL scores and other English proficiency test scores (such as IELTS) will not be accepted.
 Minimum score acceptable: 550 for Paper-Based Test (TOEFL PBT); 79 for Internet-Based Test (TOEFL iBT); 60 for Revised TOEFL Paper-Delivered Test.